 Chlorine Disinfection

 Chlorine disinfection is required for all treatment systems to provide residual disinfection up to the point of use.
-Capital equipment costs for the metering pumps and injection system are calculated using Equation 46.
+Capital equipment costs for the metering pumps and injection system are calculated using Equation 46 (Harris et al. 1982).
 Equipment includes the hypochlorite injection system, chemical storage, flow recorders, booster pumps, and residual analyzers.
 The cost of chlorination equipment is equivalent for systems with daily chlorine demand of between zero and 50 pounds per day, which encompasses all the systems studied.